 OAK HILL CEMETERY -- A LANE COUNTY HISTORIC TREASURE

 Oak Hill Cemetery is one of Lane County's oldest and most beautiful historic cemeteries.
-Founded in 1850, Oak Hill is situated on a gentle hillside overlooking Fern Ridge Lake and the coast range of the Cascade Mountains.
+Founded in 1850, Oak Hill is situated on a gently sloping hillside overlooking Fern Ridge Lake and the coast range of the Cascade Mountains.
 Deer, squirrels, numerous species of birds, and other wildlife are often seen in this quiet, pastoral setting.
 Although far from busy roadways, Oak Hill Cemetery can be easily accessed from the Eugene area (see Directions), since it is only two miles west of the Eugene city limits.

 When originally founded, the cemetery was only one acre in size and was the burial site of many early settlers of Lane County, including John Bailey who donated the land and was buried here in 1895.
 Over a period of many years, the cemetery fell into disuse and became overgrown and was an easy target for vandals.
 But in the early 1970's, additional acreage was added and the cemetery was reclaimed from the blackberries that had taken it over.